-Then, in /usr/local/pf/conf/pfconfig.conf:
+Then, add the following to the bottom of /usr/local/pf/conf/pfconfig.conf:

 '''

 [mysql]

-host=127.0.0.1
+host=100.64.0.1

+port=6033

 '''

 Now, restart packetfence-config and reload the configuration.
 You will see errors related to a cache write issue but you can safely ignore it for now.
 These appear because packetfence-config cannot connect to the database yet.